Dominicans in the Americas

 Address to Antonio Montesinos by Sister Joaquina Pacheco Villar

-The Alma College (Alma, Michigan) Drama Department is willing to perform “The Controversy of Valladolid” at your motherhouse or College during the months of January through March, 2012.
-To schedule this event, contact Dr. Dana Aspinall: email@example.com or call 989-463-7269.
+The Alma College (Alma, Michigan) Drama Department is willing to perform “The Controversy of Valladolid” at your motherhouse or College through March 2012.
+To schedule this event, contact Dr. Dana Aspinall: firstname.lastname@example.org or call 989-463-7269.

 The play takes place after Europeans invaded the land, destroyed the culture, plundered natural resources and subjected thousands of people to servitude, torture and death, the church agonized over its question of the indigenous peoples: Are they human?
 Are they children of God?
 Based on a Spanish Papal Tribunal of 1550 this drama reveals the fate of millions of American natives by bringing to light the real-life debates whose outcomes are still felt today.